-Using the mean gives you a figure representing the typical response, which is helpful if you want to compare how customers’ responses to the same question are changing over time.
+Using the mean gives you a figure representing the typical response, which is helpful if you want to compare how customers’ responses to the same question change over time.

-Note: there'ssome debate about using averages to analyze scales, but we'll leave it up to you to decide whether the method will work for your survey analysis.
+There's some debate about using averages to analyze scales, but we'll leave it up to you to decide whether this method will work for your survey analysis.

 4. Calculate your Net Promoter Score® using a simple formula

-When you ask customers how likely they’d be to recommend your product or service (on a 0-10 scale), you can use the responses to calculate your Net Promoter Score® (NPS).
+When you ask customers how likely they would recommend your product or service on a 0–10 scale, you can use the responses to calculate your Net Promoter Score® (NPS).

 How to calculate your Net Promoter Score®:

-Add up the promoters (those who scored 9 and 10)
+Add up the promoters (those who respond 9 and 10)

-Add up the detractors (those with responses 0 to 6)
+Add up the detractors (those who respond 0 to 6)